36 Things to do in Vienna (+ map) – Best places to visit

 Parking in Vienna

 Are you planning to drive to Vienna?
 Parking here, like in any other major city, can be a challenge at times.
-You have several options to choose from:

-Parking garages can be found near the centre, but the downside is the high price (around €4 per hour and up to €40 for the whole day).
+Parking garages can be found all over Vienna, including in the city centre, but in the city centre itself the high price (around €3 per hour) is a drawback.

 Parking on the street